 I’m back!
 I have to say the month leading up to (and after) your wedding goes very quickly.
-But I happened to luck out in several ways with our celebration.
-One by having absolutely beautiful, although crisp and chilly, weather for our outdoor ceremony.
-And second by staying under our $10,000 budget.
+But I happened to luck out in several ways with our brunch wedding celebration.
+One by having absolutely beautiful, although crisp and chilly, weather for our outdoor ceremony, and second by staying under our $10,000 budget.

 Ashley + Tom

 What was your budget?

 We set our budget at $10,000 knowing that with help from our family this was a budget we could realistically afford.
 From there we used general rough estimates on specific categories like food, dress, venue, etc. Here’s how it played out: